pushkar-web/INskillify/README.md

 ## 📈 How It Fits the AI and Personalization Track

-Campus++ uses AI to tailor learning experiences and provide personalized feedback.
+INskillify uses AI to tailor learning experiences and provide personalized feedback.
 From custom mock tests to roadmap generation, every feature is designed to adapt to individual learning goals, making it a perfect fit for the AI and Personalization track.

 ---

 ## 💡 Vision

-Empowering 1 million+ students in Tier 2 and Tier 3 colleges within 2 years, Campus++ aims to revolutionize skill development through technology and innovation. 🌟
+Empowering 1 million+ students in Tier 2 and Tier 3 colleges within 2 years, INskillify aims to revolutionize skill development through technology and innovation. 🌟